Skip to Content

 Accessible cabins

-P&O have 37 accessible cabins which have wider doorways, bigger bathrooms and generally more space.
-My gran has cruised on Britannia and was really impressed with the size of her accessible cabin.
-These are available on a first come first serve basis so if you need one make sure you book early.
+My Gran has cruised on Britannia and was impressed with the size of her accessible cabin.
+Available on a “first-come, first-served basis” – so make sure you book early if you need one

 Suites (Premium suites, Owners suites & Penthouse suite)